On the Verge (song)

 "On the Verge" is a song written by Hugh Prestwood, and recorded by American country music artist Collin Raye.
 It was released in February 1997 as the sixth and final single from Raye's album I Think About You.
 The song reached #2 on the Billboard Hot Country Singles & Tracks chart in May 1997.

+Personnel

+Credits are adapted from the liner notes of I Think About You.